The nature of renovations is such that you can pretty much guarantee something will go wrong.

 Reno Tour 2019

-If you’re researching renovators right now, there’s a great opportunity coming up to both see their work and ask them questions.
-On Oct.
-6, 8 of Ottawa’s top renovators, who are all RenoMark members, are taking part in a house tour showcasing some of their recent renovation projects.
+If you’re researching renovators in the fall, there’s a great opportunity to both see their work and ask them questions.
+Every fall, usually in October, several of Ottawa’s top renovators, who are all RenoMark members, take part in a house tour showcasing some of their recent renovation projects.

-You can visit everything from an ensuite bathroom remake to whole home renovations, additions and even a coach house in Hintonburg.
+On last fall’s tour, you could visit everything from an ensuite bathroom remake to whole home renovations, additions and even a coach house in Hintonburg.
+(A few weeks before the next tor, we will have an article detailing what you can expect to see.)

 Choose your team based on your project, your personality, your needs, and your budget, says Barkhouse.
 “Choose carefully — people don’t do that, they rush into choosing someone, but that’s not the way to choose.”